 Initially, ISRO planned to partner with Russia to perform Chandrayaan-2.
 The two agencies signed an agreement in 2007 to launch the orbiter and lander in 2013.
 Russia later pulled out of the agreement, however, according to a news report from The Hindu.
 The Russian lander's construction was delayed after the December 2011 failure of Roscosmos' Phobos-Grunt mission to the Martian moon of Phobos, the report stated.

 Russia subsequently pulled out of Chandrayaan-2 altogether, citing financial issues.
 Some reports stated that NASA and the European Space Agency were interested in participating, but ISRO proceeded with the mission on its own.

-The Chandrayaan-2 orbiter will circle the moon and provide information about its surface, ISRO stated.
+The goal of the Chandrayaan-2 orbiter was to circle the moon and provide information about its surface, ISRO stated previously.
 "The payloads will collect scientific information on lunar topography, mineralogy, elemental abundance, lunar exosphere and signatures of hydroxyl and water-ice," ISRO said on its website.
-The mission will also send a small, 20-kilogram (44 lbs.), six-wheeled rover to the surface; the rover will move semi-autonomously, examining the lunar regolith's composition.
+The mission was also supposed to send a small, 20-kilogram (44 lbs.), six-wheeled rover to the surface that could move semi-autonomously, examining the lunar regolith's composition.

-This is the list of instruments on the orbiter, according to the Planetary Society:
+This is the list of instruments that were on the orbiter, according to the Planetary Society:

 - Terrain Mapping Camera 2 (TMC-2), which will map the lunar surface in three dimensions using two on-board cameras.
 A predecessor instrument called TMC flew on Chandrayaan-1.